MSAA Terms & Conditions

 What We Do

-The Multiple Sclerosis Association of America (MSAA) is a national nonprofit organization dedicated to enriching the quality of life for everyone affected by multiple sclerosis.
+The Multiple Sclerosis Association of America (MSAA) is a national nonprofit organization and a leading resource for the entire MS community, improving lives today through vital services and support.
 MSAA provides ongoing support and direct services to individuals with MS and their families.
-MSAA also serves to promote greater understanding of the needs and challenges of those who face physical obstacles.
+MSAA also serves to promote greater understanding of the needs and challenges of those who face physical and emotional obstacles.

 Multiple sclerosis – a disease with no known cause, cure, or prevention – is the most common neurological disorder of young adults.
-Many of the estimated 350,000 individuals with MS are diagnosed between the ages of 15 and 50.
-Women are twice as likely as men to develop MS.
+Many of the nearly one million individuals with MS in the United States are diagnosed between the ages of 15 and 50.
+Women are three times as likely as men to develop MS.

-Since 1970, MSAA’s philosophy and efforts have focused on improving the quality of day-to-day life for people with MS and their families.
+Since 1970, MSAA’s philosophy and efforts have focused on Improving Lives Today for people with MS and their families.
 MSAA relies heavily on volunteer efforts and the ongoing support of the general public.

-MSAA invites everyone in the community to join our cause – working together to break down barriers (physical, emotional, and social) and build up hope for those who are physically challenged.
+MSAA invites everyone in the community to join our mission – working together to Improve Lives Today!